KeananMNR/flask-blog-starter/README.md

 Blog application built with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [SQLAlchemy](https://www.sqlalchemy.org/).

+## Implementation notes

+Tags are read from the post title and content.
+In order to add a tag to your post use '#' followed by the tag name e.g #tagName.
+Tags can be removed and added to existing posts through the edit function.

 ## Get started

 Start by setting up your development environment.
 First, make sure that you have _Python 3.7.1_ or later available in your terminal.
 The easiest way to manage multiple versions of _Python_ is to use [pyenv](https://github.com/pyenv/pyenv).